AppSecure-nrw/security-belts/orange/README.md

 # 3 - Orange Belt
-< insert goal/description of this belt >
+< TODO: insert goal/description of this belt >

 - [Each Team has a Security Champion](team-has-a-security-champion.md)
 - [Regular Security Training of Security Champions](regular-security-training-of-security-champions.md)